Burma campaign: Race for Rangoon

 Though the Allied force had advanced successfully into central Burma, it was vital to capture the port of Rangoon before the monsoon to avoid a logistics crisis.
 In the spring of 1945, the other factor in the race for Rangoon was the years of preparation by the liaison organisation, Force 136, which resulted in a national uprising within Burma and the defection of the entire Burma National Army to the allied side.
 In addition to the allied advance, the Japanese now faced open rebellion behind their lines.

 XXXIII Corps mounted Fourteenth Army's secondary drive down the Irrawaddy River valley against stiff resistance from the Japanese Twenty-Eighth Army.
 IV Corps made the main attack down the "Railway Valley", which was also followed by the Sittaung River.
-They began by striking at a Japanese delaying position (held by the remnants of the Japanese Thirty-Third Army) at Pyawbwe.
-The attackers were initially halted by a strong defensive position behind a dry waterway, but a flanking move by tanks and mechanised infantry struck the Japanese from the rear and shattered them.
+They began by striking at a Japanese delaying position (held by the remnants of the Japanese Thirty-Third Army, INA 1st Division and Rani of Jhansi regiment) at Pyawbwe.
+The attackers were initially halted by a strong defensive position behind a dry waterway, but a flanking move by tanks and mechanised infantry struck the Japanese amd INA from the rear and shattered them.

 From this point, the advance down the main road to Rangoon faced little organised opposition.
 An uprising by Karen guerillas prevented troops from the reorganised Japanese Fifteenth Army from reaching the major road centre of Taungoo before IV Corps captured it.
 The leading Allied troops met Japanese rearguards north of Bago, 40 mi north of Rangoon, on 25 April.
 Heitarō Kimura had formed the various service troops, naval personnel and even Japanese civilians in Yangon into the 105 Independent Mixed Brigade.
 This scratch formation held up the British advance until 30 April and covered the evacuation of the Rangoon area.